voroshkov/Chorus-RF-Laptimer/README.md

 This is a "lightweight" alternative to IR lap timing systems having the advantage that it does not require any additional equipment on drones except VTX.
 ## HOT NEWS !
 ------------------------------------------------
+- 2017-11: iOS app is live on AppStore: https://itunes.apple.com/app/id1296647206.
+All credits go to Lazar Djordjevic!
-- WiFi modules (DT-06) are now supported as an alternative to Bluetooth connection! (still not sure how stable the connection will be with these modules, so use at your own risk and report if you discover any odd behavior with them)
+- 2017-10: WiFi modules (DT-06) are now supported as an alternative to Bluetooth connection! (still not sure how stable the connection will be with these modules, so use at your own risk and report if you discover any odd behavior with them)
-- Android app is now available on Google Play only.
+- 2017-10: Android app is now available on Google Play only.
 The source code remains here.
-- If you'd like to take part in **iOS app testing**, fill the [google form](https://l.messenger.com/l.php?u=https%3A%2F%2Fdocs.google.com%2Fforms%2Fd%2Fe%2F1FAIpQLSfCjH5jG3aokwXUiFyQcN0vXG9WW_69ma-Tan6bBtJ66oXn-w%2Fviewform&h=ATMTvEuW4jikO-7CUeyRraLkeH17ArfHqZ7qp-jubAIR1IdS7d2bDfuCYKLvbardj0_bRJ5wAlrWDuUb7Ss-UpYAkjBzvz3YkSGJqniAlJH3SmVQxxrwXlNOji7sPw3Yp1b7d8m4Kxo0ew) to add you to test flight account.
 ------------------------------------------------

 ## Support the project: